Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 Students by the end of the course will be able to ...

 1. Diagram and implement resource associations using a document-based database.
-1. Write advanced MongoDB queries with a focus on optimum performance and efficiency.
+1. Write advanced db queries with a focus on optimum performance and efficiency.
 1. Discern between differing levels of persistence and the use cases that best fit each.
 1. Implement authentication using JWT tokens and sessions.
 1. Invent, create, test, deploy, and deliver a custom, fully secured API.